Node / Express Guide

 try {

-const { error, value } = createSchema.validate(req.body, { abortEarly: false })
+const { error, value } = createSchema.validate(req.body, { convert: true });

-if (error) return next(new UnprocessableEntityError(error.message)) // Joi error
+if (error) return next(new UnprocessableEntityError(error.message));

-const result = await service.create(value)
+const result = await service.create(value);

-} catch (error) {
+} catch (error: any) {

-return next(error) // passes HttpError (or unexpected Error) to errorHandler
+return next(error); // passes HttpError (or unexpected Error) to errorHandler

 }